-Snowflake is an analytics data warehouse provided as Software-as-a-Service (SaaS.)
+Snowflake is a Software-as-a-Service (SaaS) platform enabling a wide variety of workloads and applications on any cloud, including data warehouses, data lakes, data pipelines, and data sharing as well as business intelligence, data science, and data analytics applications.
 Snowflake’s architecture is a hybrid of traditional shared-disk database architectures and shared-nothing database architectures.
 It supports the most common standardized version of SQL: ANSI, including DDL statements to manage database objects such as schemas, tables, columns and indexes.
 The VARIANT data type lets users store semi-structured file formats including JSON, Avro, ORC and Parquet.

 To perform data modeling for Snowflake with Hackolade, you must first download the Snowflake plugin.

 Hackolade was specially adapted to support the data modeling of Snowflake, including schemas, tables and views, plus the generation of DDL Create Table syntax.
 In particular, Hackolade has the unique ability to model complex semi-structured objects stored in columns of the VARIANT data type.
 The reverse-engineering function, if it detects JSON documents, will sample records and infer the schema to supplement the DDL table definitions.
 The application closely follows the Snowflake terminology and storage structure.

 The data model in the picture below results from the data modeling of the sample weather data available in some regions of the trial sandbox:

 A schema is a logical grouping of database objects (tables, views, etc.).
 Each schema belongs to a single database.
 Together, a database and schema comprise a namespace in Snowflake.
 When performing any operations on database objects in Snowflake, the namespace is inferred from the current database and schema in use for the session.